 Antigen-presenting cells (APCs)

-T cells, an essential part of the adaptive immune system, only recognize antigens when presented on the surface of antigen-presenting cells (APCs).
+The mechanisms of antigen presentation are somewhat complex.
+T cells, an essential part of the adaptive immune system, recognize antigens only when they are presented on the surface of antigen-presenting cells (APCs).
 APCs internalize the pathogen or antigen, break It up and bind pieces of it with a protein called the major histocompatibility complex (MHC) molecule.
 Only when the complex formed by the MHC molecule and the antigen is presented on the surface of the APC can it be recognized by T cells.

 There are two types of MHCs and so two types of APCs.